 - Walk.
 The walk is a natural, flat footed, four-beat gait.
 The horse must move straight and true at the walk.
 The walk must be alert, with a stride of reasonable length in keeping with the size of the horse while remaining soft and comfortable. - a.
 Evaluation - A Poor Walk has an uneven pace and no cadence.
 The horse has a robotic appearance and hesitates.
 He/she has no flow, and may appear intimidated or seem to march. - 2.
 An Average Walk correctly exhibits a four-beat gait and a level top line while appearing relaxed. - A Good Walk demonstrates a four-beat gait, level top line, and a relaxed appearance yet is bright and attentive.
-The stride flows and is soft touching the ground. - 2.
-Jog.
+The stride flows and is soft touching the ground. - Jog.
 The jog is a smooth, ground covering two-beat diagonal gait.
 The horse works from one pair of diagonals to the other pair.
 The jog should be square, balanced with a straight forward movement of the feet.
+Horses walking with their back feet and jogging on the front are not considered performing the required gait.

+a.
+Evaluation
-Horses walking with their back feet and jogging on the front are not considered performing the required gait. - a.
-Evaluation - 1.
-A horse with an Unacceptable Jog is not performing a twobeat gait and appears very uncomfortable in his/her attempt to accomplish the gait.
-He/she does not have any flow or balance in his/her motion and seems uncomfortable to ride.

-- A Poor Jog hesitates or skips a beat in his/her motion, not exhibiting a true two-beat gait.
+- A horse with an Unacceptable Jog is not performing a twobeat gait and appears very uncomfortable in his/her attempt to accomplish the gait.
+He/she does not have any flow or balance in his/her motion and seems uncomfortable to ride. - A Poor Jog hesitates or skips a beat in his/her motion, not exhibiting a true two-beat gait.
 The horse does not keep an even and balanced motion with a level top line.
 He/she may appear to shuffle. - 3.
 A Below Average Jog exhibits average motion, but the horse has negative characteristics in his/her performance, such as walking with the hind legs, dragging the rear toes as he/she jogs, or taking an uneven length of stride with the front and rear legs. - 4.
 The Correct or Average Jog has a two-beat diagonal gait with the left front and right hind touching the ground simultaneously, and then the right front and left hind.
 The horse has a level top line and a relaxed appearance while being shown with light contact and guiding well. - 5.
 A Good Jog shows average motion but the horse has positive characteristics in his/her performance, such as balance and selfcarriage while taking the same length of stride with the front and rear legs. - 6.
 The Very Good Jog appears very comfortable to ride with a consistent two-beat gait.
 The horse is guiding well and has a relaxed and level top line.
 He/she may let his/her hocks drift back into his/her tail from time to time, or bends his/her knee a little, but is obviously soft on the ground. - 7.
 An Excellent Jog moves effortlessly with efficiency.
 The horse swings his legs, yet touches the ground very softly.
 He/she is confident, balanced and under control.
 He/she is flat with his/ her knee and hock and has cushion in his/her pastern.
 His/her expression is bright and alert and he/she exhibits more lift and self-carriage than the "very good jog." - b.
 Extended Jog.
 An extended jog is a definite two-beat lengthened stride that results in covering more ground.
 Cadenced and balanced with smoothness is more essential than speed.
-The exhibitor should sit the extended jog. - Evaluation - A Poor Extended Jog never appears to lengthen his/her stride but just jogs faster.
-He/she may also appear to be jarring and rough to ride. - The Average Extended Jog moves up in pace and still appears smooth to sit. - 3.
-A Good Extended Jog exhibits an obvious lengthening of stride with a slight increase in pace.
-This horse is still smooth but appears to have more length with less effort being exerted. - 3.
-Lope.
-An easy, rhythmical, clean three-beat gait.
-Horses moving to the right should lope on the right lead, and, when moving to the left, should lope on the left lead.
-The horse should lope straight with a natural stride and appear relaxed and smooth.
-The horse should be ridden at a speed that is a natural way of going. - a.
-Evaluation - An Unacceptable Lope is not a true three-beat gait.
-This horse has no flow, no rhythm or balance, appears out of sync and is obviously uncomfortable to ride. - 2.
-A Poor Lope may have a three-beat gait but has no lift or self-carriage.
-This horse shuffles, has no flow, and bobs his head, giving the appearance of exerting a great deal of effort to perform the gait.
-He/she does not appear comfortable to ride. - 3.
-A Below Average Lope exhibits average motion, but the horse has negative characteristics in his/her performance, such as head bobbing, not completing the stride with the front leg and leaving the outside hock well behind the horse's buttocks.
-An overly canted horse generally displays these negative characteristics.
+The exhibitor should sit the extended jog.